-The Peak to Creek Marathon, a 26.2 mile foot race from Jonas Ridge to Brown Mountain Beach, returned to Burke County on October 25, 2014.
-More information about registration, course, entry fees, packet pickup, and accommodations can be found on the event site at http://www.leetiming.com/P2CM_Info.html.
+The Peak to Creek Marathon, a 26.2 mile foot race from Jonas Ridge to Brown Mountain Beach, returns to Burke County on October 24, 2015.
+More information about registration, course, entry fees, packet pickup, and accommodations can be found on the event site at http://www.finishlinepros.com/P2CM_Info.html.

 Peak to Creek is a USATF certified course which makes runners with qualifying times eligible for the Boston Marathon.
 Since 2006, Peak to Creek has been one of the top qualifying events for Boston Marathon.
-The 2014 race was hosted again by Burke Council on Alcoholism & Chemical Dependency (BCACD), whose mission is to "...work collaboratively with community partners to provide education/prevention, treatment and recovery support services to all citizens of Burke County, regardless of their ability to pay."
-All proceeds of this event will benefit BCACD in its mission to help create healthier lives.
+The 2015 race is hosted again by Burke Recovery (Formerly Burke Council on Alcoholism & Chemical Dependency), whose mission is to "...work collaboratively with community partners to provide education/prevention, treatment and recovery support services to all citizens of Burke County, regardless of their ability to pay."
+All proceeds of this event will benefit Burke Recovery in its mission to help create healthier lives.

 The race is directed by long-time race directors David and Rhonda Lee, who started the event in 2006 (originally as Ridge to Bridge).

 The Peak to Creek course starts at the U.S. Post Office in Jonas Ridge and follows a scenic route through the Pisgah National Forest to Brown Mountain Beach Resort in Caldwell County.